aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/worksheetdesign/_index.md

 ```

-the name of the sheet.
+Gets the name of the sheet.

 **Returns:**
 java.lang.String